thigoap/pomodoro/readme.md

 #### Items to do:

 - insert a long break;
+- show modal with settings while running;
+- add activities;
+- dark mode toggle;
+- add new alarm sounds;

+#### Items done:

 - option to start work or break times manually;
-- add activities;